MasoudRahmani/Encryption-With-Self-Decryptor/README.md

 # Encryption-With-Self-Decryptor
-This Program Let you Encrypt a file or folder and attack a decryptor to the encrypted file/folder.
+This Program Let you Encrypt a file or folder and attach a decryptor to the encrypted file/folder.

 **Example:**